 This recipe is part of my learn to cook series.
 My learn to cook series is where I am actually cooking out of my old home economics textbook from Junior high school.
 Chocolate syrup happens to be one of the recipes that the Pueblo, Colorado school district 60 thought was essential.

 Uses for Chocolate Syrup

-You can use chocolate syrup in many different ways.
-You can poor this sauce over ice cream.
-You can make chocolate milk with this recipe.
-You can make this wonder Chocolate Pistachio Bundt Cake with it.
-So there are a lot of different ways to use the homemade chocolate syrup.
+You can use the chocolate syrup or chocolate sauce recipe (whatever you like to call it) in many different ways.
+Pour this sauce over ice cream or add it to milk to make chocolate milk.
+You can also make this wonderful Chocolate Pistachio Bundt Cake with it.
+So there are a lot of different ways to use homemade chocolate syrup.

 Cocoa to use